false-spring/gbfr-logs/README.md

 - `src-tauri/` - The Tauri Rust backend that communicates with the hooked process and does parsing.
 - `protocol/` - Defines the message protocol used by hook + back-end.
 - `src/` - The JS front-end used by the Tauri web app

-## TODO

-Improvements:

-- Hotkey shortcuts
-- Toggle clickthrough

-Reverse Engineering:

-- Figure out if we can fetch party data upon area enter, would make it easier to cache it then.
-- Flags for damage cap tracking, if they exist.
-- Buff tracking

 ## Credits